Linaro/website/_posts/current/blog/2022-05-19-mhi-bus-for-endpoint-devices-upstreamed-to-linux-kernel.md

 # What's next?

 As said above, the work is not finished yet.
 Our top priority is to add support for IPA and eDMA to the MHI EP stack and provide data connectivity to the host machines using the [WWAN drivers](https://www.kernel.org/doc/html/latest/networking/device_drivers/wwan/index.html).
 At the same time, we will continue to optimize both the MHI host and EP stacks for reducing the latency and increasing the throughput.
-For more information, check out some of our previous blogs and sessions on upstreaming Qualcomm modems:
+For more information, check out some of our previous blogs and sessions on this topic:

 * [Linaro connect talk on upstreaming the Qualcomm modems](https://www.google.com/url?q=https://resources.linaro.org/en/resource/JW762ZTT7Qv3jtiY5UDF2U&sa=D&source=docs&ust=1652956936204910&usg=AOvVaw3HNFHvVzjoTFiAkL4gIrU3)[](https://www.linaro.org/blog/upstreaming-support-for-qualcomm-pcie-modems/)
 * [Blog on upstream host support for Qualcomm modems](https://www.linaro.org/blog/upstreaming-support-for-qualcomm-pcie-modems/)